alseddnm/hello-world/README.md

 * REST endpoint that creates two threads that become deadlocked with each other
 * Monitor the two threads and detect the deadlock
-* Logging the details and gracefully shutdown the service, in case the service detects a deadlock.
+* Logging the details and gracefully shutdown the service, in case a deadlock occurred.

 ```
 GET /monitor